rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

 Dr. Rohitash Chandra is a Senior Lecturer in Data Science  at School of Mathematics and Statistics,  UNSW Sydney.
-His research interests are in areas of deep learning, neuro-evolution, Bayesian methods, solid Earth Evolution, reef modelling and mineral exploration.
+His research interests are in areas of deep learning, neuro-evolution, Bayesian inference (MCMCs), landscape evolution models, reef modelling and mineral exploration.

 **Current Research Projects**